jongpie/NebulaLogger/docs/apex/Logger-Engine/Logger.md

 **Description**

-Instance of `Logger.StatusApiResponse`, a data transfer object (DTO) that maps to the JSON returned
+An instance of `Logger.StatusApiResponse` (a DTO that maps to the JSON returned by the status API endpoint),

 #### `createSettings()` → `LoggerSettings__c`